-Bear's Hump overlooks Waterton Village and Lakes in Waterton Lakes National Park, Alberta.
+Bear's Hump overlooks Waterton Village and Lakes in Waterton Lakes National Park, Alberta, Canada.

 From the uppermost point of the rock outcropping, there is a phenomenal view over the top of the Prince of Wales Hotel above Emerald Bay and the narrows separating Upper Waterton Lake from Middle Waterton Lake.